glahitette/kubernetes/k8s_cheat_sheet.md

 - Networking (CNI plugin) is configured on control plane node(s) under `/etc/cni`, e.g. `/etc/cni/net.d`
 - To temporarily stop `kube-scheduler`, log onto the control plane node, move its YAML manifest file (e.g. to /tmp) and restart `kubelet`
 - To manually schedule a Pod on a node, set `pod.spec.nodeName`, and not `pod.spec.nodeSelector` (works even if `kube-scheduler` is not running)
+- Pod termination: when available cpu or memory resources on the nodes reach their limit, first candidates for termination are Pods using more resources than they requested (by default containers without resource requests/limits set).
 - A DaemonSet ensures that all (or some) Nodes run a copy of a Pod (e.g. for  network plugins, cluster storage, logs collection, node monitoring)
   - To create a DaemonSet, create a Deployment YAML file with `kubectl` and modify (remove `replicas`, `strategy` and add...)
   - As nodes are added to / removed from the cluster, Pods are added / garbage collected.
 Deleting a DaemonSet will clean up the Pods it created.